 By 1969 when the L&M Program officially began, already some were having doubts about both the theory and its uses in foreign affairs and a critical literature had begun to emerge.23 Some questioned "...the fundamental ethnocentrism of modernization theory in its conception of history as a unilinear process of progressive change toward a model of modernity patterned after a rather utopian image of Western society."
 24. No one provided a better summary of the critical trend than Theda Skocpol in her review of Immanuel Wallerstein's The Modern World-System: Capitalist Agriculture and the Origins of the European World-Economy in the Sixteenth Century.
-She notes that modernization theories reify the nation state as the unit of analysis; assume all countries can follow the same path of evolutionary development from "traditional" to "modernity"; and "disregard the world historical developments".
-25 Critics of modernization theory came to see how it was used to justify American expansionism: some, like Galanter and me, rebelled at their complicity in such an effort.
+She notes that modernization theories reify the nation state as the unit of analysis; assume all countries can follow the same path of evolutionary development from "traditional" to "modernity"; and "disregard the world historical development of transnational structures that constrain or prompt national developments".25 Critics of modernization theory came to see how it was used to justify American expansionism: some, like Galanter and me, rebelled at their complicity in such an effort.